ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 If you are using predefined builds from npm, follow the steps below:

 1. Start by uninstalling the old build package.
 It can be identified by the `@ckeditor/ckeditor5-build-` prefix.
-For example, if you were using the `@ckeditor/ckeditor5-build-classic` package, you should uninstall it.
+For example, if you were using the `@ckeditor/ckeditor5-build-classic` package, you should uninstall it with the right command from the ones listed here:

 	```bash
 	npm uninstall \